wurthless-elektroniks/smc360/docs/ipc.md

 If the special value is 0, the SMC behaves as if the power button was pushed, and a delay will be copied somewhere into another memory cell that will be read during the power down sequence.

-If, however, the special value is 0x34, a flag will be set somewhere that sends the SMC into an infinite loop, maybe as a means of hard resetting the SMC so it loads a newly-flashed program.
-This is to be tested of course.
+If the special value is 0x34, a flag will be set somewhere that, after the system has powered off, will send SMC code execution into a function that writes an unusual value to one of the watchdog registers and enters an infinite loop.
+What this is likely doing (to be tested) is that the SMC is forcing a watchdog reset to its internal ROM so that the SMC program can be reloaded.

 All other special values will cause the command to be ignored.